TanishqChamoli/CRUD-Upload_file/README.md

     and info as the params and we are inserting the data in the table.
 In the side bar there are both the form as own_form and the table as own_table in which we are displaying the whole database entries.

+## The flow of Task8:
+    The login is test@test.com:test or lorem@ipsum.com:1234 and then and then only we are able to to access the admin page and else we are redirected to the login page.
+We have the logout option in the navbar and we will be deleting the session on the click of that button.